GPU Mode

 Limitations

-The output of GPU mode matches what you get with traditional CPU rendering in KeyShot, with only a few limitations.
+The output of GPU mode matches what you get with traditional CPU rendering in KeyShot Studio, with only a few limitations.

 • NURBS: NURBS-only objects will be ignored in GPU mode.
 Objects that have both triangles and NURBS data, will be shown as triangles.